-(Here, Val_long, Long_val and so on are conversion macros for the type value, that will be described later.)
+(Here, Val\long, Long\val and so on are conversion macros for the type value, that will be described later.
+The CAMLprim macro expands to the required compiler directives to ensure that the function following it is exported and accessible from Caml.)
 The hard work is performed by the function getblock, which is declared as: